webdrink/leagueoffun/README.md

 - NameBlame Mode for personalized play with friends
 - Progressive Web App (PWA) support for offline play
 - Accessibility improvements for all users
+- Multilingual support with language selection (German/English)

 ## Development
 - Built with React, Vite, TypeScript, Tailwind CSS, and Framer Motion
-- Questions are loaded from JSON with CSV fallback for improved offline support
+- Questions are loaded from language-specific JSON files
 - PWA implementation using vite-plugin-pwa
+- Robust error handling for network and data loading issues

 ### Progressive Web App (PWA)
 This game supports installation as a Progressive Web App for offline play: